 A mono-lingual / mono-script whois database would enable the listing of all domain names registered by a specific entity (e.g. identifying all domain names registered to a recently merged company).

 Transformation would facilitate identification of and response to fraudulent use of legitimate data for domain names belonging to another registrant (using Reverse Query on identity-valid data).

+Please note that these arguments do not neceesarily reflect the consensus view of the Working Group’s members.
+However, they inform the Working Group’s deliberations - and summaries of the reactions to these arguments are reflected in the Public Comment Review tool (Annex B).

 Working Group’s arguments opposing mandatory transformation of contact information in all generic top-level domains